samanthaming/samanthaming.com/content/tidbits/14-combine-multiple-arrays-using-spread.md

 ---
-title: Combine Multiple Arrays Using Spread
+title: Combine Multiple Arrays using ES6 Spread
 description: Instead of using concat() to concatenate arrays, try using the spread syntax to combine multiple arrays into one flattened array...
-tags: [js, array, es6]
+tags: [javascript, array, es6]
 order: 14
 ---